Q: Who can go on a Stars and Stripes Honor Flight trip?

 Q: Who is in charge of the program?

 Stars and Stripes Honor Flight, Inc. is part of the Honor Flight Network whose governing board establishes general protocols, policies and credentialing, maintains a national website and oversees several programs.
-Stars and Stripes Honor Flight has an independent board of directors from various backgrounds, all dedicated to the success of the mission to bring our WWII and Korean veterans to Washington for a day of honor.
-For a complete list of our board, click on the “About” button.
+Stars and Stripes Honor Flight, Inc. has an independent board of directors from various backgrounds, all dedicated to the success of the mission to bring our WWII , Korean, and Vietnam veterans to Washington D.C. for a day of honor.
+To read about our board of directors, click on the “About” button.